 To change the font type of the caption, use (as for other text) the dialog from the Format > Character menu or the context menu.

-If you want to give the text a 3D appearance, refer to the relevant section in Chapter 7 (Working with 3D Objects).
+To give the text a 3D appearance, refer to the relevant section in Chapter 7 (Working with 3D Objects).

-Writer OLE object

-In some cases text frames are not flexible enough to meet your needs and offer too few possibilities for adjustment.
+Writer OLE object In some cases, text frames are not flexible enough to meet your needs and offer too few possibilities for adjustment.
 For example, you may want to show a figure in Draw in exactly the form it was created in Writer.
 The best solution might be to insert an OLE object.
 This means that the object is linked or connected to the application that created it.
 Draw makes available to other applications (only) one viewing window.
 The object itself is not edited in Draw but in the other application.
+Insert Use Insert > Object > OLE Object to open the dialog as shown in Figure 23.
+Use the Create new option to embed the OLE object in the Draw document.
+With the Create from file option, you can choose whether the object should be embedded or linked.
+With a linked file any change in the stored file will be shown in Draw and conversely: any change you make in Draw will be stored in the file on disk.
+If you have decided to embed the object you can still create an independent text document from the OLE object.
+For this use the Save Copy as command from the context menu.